Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Empirical Evaluation

 \item \textbf{Full fine-tuning.} We further evaluate end-to-end adaptability by updating the full backbone with task-specific heads.
 On MoleculeNet, this setup tests how well pretraining transfers to dataset-specific classification tasks (\cref{sec:fft-molnet}).
+On QM9, we compare against larger baseline models and evaluate chemically informed subgraph pretraining (\cref{sec:murcko}).
 On Kraken, we find that pretraining improves downstream regression performance over random initialization (\cref{tab:modality-ablation}).
 Finally, on the larger Drugs-75K dataset, we study label efficiency by fine-tuning on progressively larger subsets of labeled data (\cref{sec:drugs}).